biosails/BioX-Workflow-Command-Docs/README.md

 ### Directory Structure

 BioX makes some assumptions about your output structure.
 It assumes you have each of your processes/rules outputting to a distinct directory.
-These directories will be named created and automatically named based on your rule name.
+These directories will be automatically created based on your rule name.

 Here is an example directory structure from BioX-Workflow.